Who is the Top Investor In Juniper Networks Inc. (JNPR)?

-Juniper Networks Inc. (NYSE: JNPR) is -4.41% lower on its value in year-to-date trading and has touched a low of $25.18 and a high of $34.53 in the current 52-week trading range.
+Juniper Networks Inc. (NYSE: JNPR) is -5.98% lower on its value in year-to-date trading and has touched a low of $25.18 and a high of $34.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The JNPR stock was last observed hovering at around $30.37 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $37.75 for the next 12 months.
-It is also 27.26% off the consensus price target high of $42.00 offered by 16 analysts, but current levels are -5.34% lower than the price target low of $29.00 for the same period.
+The JNPR stock was last observed hovering at around $29.51 in the last trading session, with the day’s gains setting it 0.54%.

 Sponsored

-The stock witnessed a 4.69% gain in the last 1 month and extending the period to 3 months gives it a -0.59%, and is 4.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.75% over the week and 1.81% over the month.
+The stock witnessed a 3.98% gain in the last 1 month and extending the period to 3 months gives it a -3.99%, and is -1.05% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.08% over the week and 1.91% over the month.

 Juniper Networks Inc. (JNPR) Analyst Forecasts